gopala-kr/struct/500lines-master/BUILD.md

 - `make serve`

 ## Building the ePub:
-Warning: the ePub version of 500Lines is an "unsupported product"; the print and code formatting is poor, raw LaTeX is displayed in several places, the code is difficult to read, and images have not been optimized for the format.
+Warning: the ePub version of 500Lines is an "unsupportedduct"; the print and code formatting is poor, raw LaTeX is displayed in several places, the code is difficult to read, and images have not been optimized for the format.
 However, if you really want 500Lines in your favorite reader, this is one way